top of page

 Development Highlights

-• Optimised Housing Delivery: Three high-quality self-contained flats, designed to enhance the local urban fabric while maintaining strong architectural character.
+• Optimised Housing Delivery: Three high-quality self-contained flats that enhance the local urban fabric while maintaining strong architectural character.

-• Sustainability Focus: Incorporates solar panels, urban greening measures, and sustainable drainage systems, ensuring a positive environmental impact.
+• Sustainability Focus: Solar panels, urban greening measures and sustainable drainage systems, ensure a positive environmental impact.

 • Car-Free and Sustainable Transport: The scheme encourages active travel with secure cycle parking and excellent access to public transport (PTAL 5).

-• Biodiversity and Public Realm Enhancements: A 10% biodiversity net gain and landscaped private terraces contribute to local greening efforts.
+• Biodiversity and Public Realm Enhancements: A 10% biodiversity net gain and landscaped private terraces strengthen local greening efforts.

-• Regenerating a Challenging Site: Sits within the Regents Canal Conservation Area, respecting its historic setting while introducing a contemporary yet contextually responsive design.
+• Regenerating a Challenging Site: Set within the Regents Canal Conservation Area, the design respects its historic setting while introducing a contemporary yet contextually responsive design.

 • Affordable Housing Contribution: The development provides an off-site contribution towards affordable housing within Tower Hamlets.